Definition of Stroke and TIA

 ## Stroke Scales

-- NIHSS (National Institutes of Health Stroke Scale): Evaluates neurological deficits and stroke severity.
+Several stroke scales are used to assess stroke severity, risk, and prognosis, including:- NIHSS (National Institutes of Health Stroke Scale): Evaluates neurological deficits and stroke severity.

 - ABCD2 (Age, Blood pressure, Clinical features, Duration, Diabetes): Predicts the risk of stroke after a TIA.